First measurement of the absolute branching fractions of $\Sigma^+$ nonleptonic decays and test of the $\Delta I = 1/2$ rule

 Recently, the absolute branching fraction (BF) of $\Sigma^+ \to p\gamma$ ($\mathcal{B}_{\Sigma^+ \to p\gamma}$) was measured for the first time using the double-tag method by BESIII~\cite{BESIII:2023fhs}, revealing a discrepancy of 4.2 standard deviations from the Particle Data Group (PDG) value~\cite{PDG}.
 Notably, this PDG value was not derived from a direct measurement of the absolute BF, but inferred by multiplying the BF of \mbox{$\Sigma^+ \to p\pi^0$} ($\mathcal{B}_{\Sigma^+ \to p\pi^0}$) with the ratio $\mathcal{B}_{\Sigma^+ \to p\gamma}/\mathcal{B}_{\Sigma^+ \to p\pi^0}$, which was averaged from several measurements conducted before 1995~\cite{E761:1994yxs, Hessey:1989ep, Kobayashi:1987yv}.
 Moreover, the PDG value of $\mathcal{B}_{\Sigma^+ \to p\pi^0}$ itself was determined from various relative measurements with missing systematic uncertainties.
-The significant discrepancy observed by BESIII then raises questions about the reliability of the current PDG value of $\mathcal{B}_{\Sigma^+ \to p\pi^0}$, thereby highlighting the need for an independent and direct absolute measurement.
+The significant discrepancy observed by BESIII then raises questions about the reliability of the current PDG value of $\mathcal{B}_{\Sigma^+ \to p\pi^0}$, and a recent theoretical paper predicts a value for $\mathcal{B}_{\Sigma^+ \to p\pi^0}$ that is $1.5\sigma$ below the PDG average~\cite{Wu:2025hnh}, thereby highlighting the need for an independent and direct absolute measurement.
 Besides, the PDG value for the BF of $\Sigma^+ \to n \pi^+$ ($\mathcal{B}_{\Sigma^+ \to n\pi^+}$) also relies solely on relative measurements, further calling for the absolute BF measurement of these decays.
+Precise measurements of these decay modes are essential for detailed studies of the decay properties of many other baryons--such as the $\Lambda(1405)$, $\Sigma(1385)^+$, $\Lambda_c$, $\Xi_c$-- that decay into final states involving $\Sigma^+$.